oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

       storename: "Tims Shop"
       minimumdecrement: 3

-    #tracing:
+    tracing:
-    #  service: "storefront"
+      service: "storefront"
-    #  host: "zipkin"
+      host: "zipkin"
     ```

   - Exit the pod :   `exit`

 The storefront-config.yaml file has now changed to reflect the modifications you made to the config map.
-Note that it usually takes between 30 - 60  seconds for the change to propogate into the pod.
+Note that it usually seems to take between 30 - 60  seconds for the change to propogate into the pod.

 If we now get the status resource data again it's also updated